 Ease of Use and Installation

-If you have things like grow lights, you’ll understand how important it is to have good lighting on things like your doorbell so you can get a visual indicator when someone pushes it.
+If you have things like grow lights, you’ll understand how important it is to have good lighting on things like your doorbell so anyone who wants to push it can see it.
 See if your doorbell has an LED light.
-If it does, check whether or not it’ll flash when someone pushes it.
-Many have LED lights on the push buttons to highlight them in the dark, but they also have LED lighting on the receivers that will dim until they activate.
-Then they get brighter and flash.
+If it does, check whether or not it’ll light up after dark to make the doorbell easy to see when any approaches your door.
+Some have lighting strips that stay on all of the time while others only light up when the motion sensor goes on.

 LED lighting is a nice way to add a visual cue that tells you someone is ringing the doorbell.
 Make sure the LED lights flash and catch your attention, and pay attention to the colors.
 Some are easier to spot than others.

 Does your doorbell kit come with a single push button and you need more?
 If so, look for a kit that supports multiple push buttons.
 You can usually have at least two buttons on a single receiver, but you can easily add more receivers for more push buttons.
 Some of the options I reviewed had three or four push buttons, and at least one supported an unlimited amount.
 Decide how many you want to have and find a kit that gives you more than enough.